Tips on how to treat and prevent breakouts as the weather changes

 3) Regularly use sunblock like your life depends on it.
 Make sure your sunscreen blocks UVA and UVB rays and have an SPF of 30 or higher.
 Those harmful rays not only contribute to skin cancer, but they also increase rosacea flare-ups and sensitivity to breakouts.

 4) Add antioxidants to your morning routine.
 Applying a Vitamin C serum or even a Vitamin A (tretinoin) cream every morning can help rid of dead skin cells and dullness.
-And here’s an even simpler way to flush out toxins from your body—squeeze fresh lemon into hot water and drink it first thing in the morning (yes, before your coffee).
+And here’s an even simpler way to flush out toxins from your body—squeeze a fresh lemon into hot water and drink it first thing in the morning (yes, before your coffee).
 The simple lemon concoction helps flush out the yuckies that cause skin sensitivities.
 Simple and cheap!

 5) Be cautious of over-the-counter acne medication.
 Don’t go crazy using them because they can certainly dry out the skin and cause even more trouble.